syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/contextual-tabs.md

 ## Selected tabs

-By using the [isSelected](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonContextualTab.html#Syncfusion_EJ2_Ribbon_RibbonContextualTab_IsSelected) property within each tab object, you can control the selection state of each contextual tab and indicate which tab is currently active.
+By using the [isSelected](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonContextualTab.html#Syncfusion_EJ2_Ribbon_RibbonContextualTab_IsSelected) property you can control the selected state of each contextual tab and indicates which tab is currently active.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}